circadianmentalhealth/circadian-data-standards/README-Templates/2- Studied Subject - Human/1- One-Method Data Collection/README- Interview, Focus Group,etc.md

 ---
 ## Methodology

-- **Ethical Approvals**
-  This study was approved by [Institutional Review Board Name, Approval Number].
-Participants provided informed consent.

-- **Data Collection**
-  Explain the interview protocol and tools used for recording.

-- **Data Processing**
-  - Describe transcription and anonymization steps.
-  - Mention any software used for transcription or coding (e.g., NVivo).

 - **Data Analysis**
   Qualitative Analysis: Thematic coding performed using NVivo/ATLAS.ti.

-- **Ethical Considerations**
-  Detail consent procedures and confidentiality measures.

 ---

 ## Usage and Access

-- **Licence**
-  [Specify license, e.g., CC BY 4.0]

 - **Access Restrictions**
   Specify if access is restricted due to confidentiality concerns.